deref/uni/doc/migrate.md

 This is because `uni run` does not make a distinction between modules and scripts; there are only modules.
 It should always be safe and side-effect free to load a (trusted) module.

+Note that run processes will terminate as soon as the main function returns.
+This differs from Node's default behavior where a non-empty event loop will keep the program alive indefinitely